joshtanenbaum/workshop-frontend-framework/README.md

 ## Overview

-We'll break down some basic concepts in Vue, a popular frontend framework alternative to React.JS and implement these concepts to create an interactive "search" bar that queries an API for a movie database.
+We'll break down some basic concepts in Vue and implement these concepts to create an interactive "search" bar that queries an API for a movie database.

 ## Setup
 To begin this workshop, clone our repo